9 Reasons You Need a Personal Motto

 I’m fascinated by the power of a good motto.
 By definition, it's a brief statement "used to express a principle, a goal, or an idea” or a statement “adopted as a guide to one’s conduct.”
 Complicated ideas get lost in space; simple mottos can help you remember what’s really important in an instant.
 This is why nations, religious orders, 12-step groups, schools, the Boy Scouts, and nearly every major organization all have mottos.

-Here are 9 ways a good motto can help you:
+Here are nine ways that a good motto can help you:

 1. It can replace destructive thinking with healthy self-talk.

 If you are telling yourself, “I’ll never get this done,” replace that thought with a motto like: